Ryuki Honda

-Ryuki Honda (本田竜輝, Honda Ryūki) is a Japanese professional wrestler currently working for the Japanese promotion All Japan Pro Wrestling where he is one half of the current World Tag Team Champions in his first reign alongside Shotaro Ashino.
+Ryuki Honda (本田竜輝, Honda Ryūki) is a Japanese professional wrestler working for the Japanese promotion All Japan Pro Wrestling where he was formerly World Tag Team Champions in his first reign alongside Shotaro Ashino.

 Professional wrestling career

-Independent circuit (2018-present)
+Independent circuit (2018–present)

 Honda is known for sporadically competing in various promotions of the Japanese independent scene.
 At Hono Pro-Wrestling Yamato Shinshu, an event promoted by Pro Wrestling Zero1 on March 27, 2021, he teamed up with Shuji Ishikawa in a losing effort to Evolution (Dan Tamura and Suwama.
 At Gleat G PROWRESTLING Ver.
 3 on September 1, 2021, Honda teamed up with Koji Iwamoto and Shuji Ishikawa in a losing effort against Cima, Kaz Hayashi and Minoru Tanaka.
 At 2AW Infinity ~ 2021 Autumn, an event promoted by Active Advance Pro Wrestling on September 23, 2021, he teamed up with Seigo Tachibana in a losing effort against Taishi Takizawa and Takuro Niki.

-Wrestle-1 (2018-2020)
+Wrestle-1 (2018–2020)

-Honda made his professional wrestling debutat in Wrestle-1 at W-1 Pro-Wrestling Love In Yokohama 2018 on September 2, event where he teamed up with Hajime in a losing effort against Masayuki Mitomi and Ryuji Hijikata.
+Honda made his professional wrestling debut in Wrestle-1 at W-1 Pro-Wrestling Love In Yokohama 2018 on September 2, event where he teamed up with Hajime in a losing effort against Masayuki Mitomi and Ryuji Hijikata.
 During his two years with the company, he often competed for various titles such as the Wrestle-1 Result Championship for which he fought in the semifinals of a tournament against Ganseki Tanaka unsuccessfully at W-1 Pro-Wrestling Love 2018 In Osaka on September 29.
 Honda participated at the promotion's last show, the W-1 WRESTLE-1 Tour 2020 Trans Magic from April 1, where he competed in a 31-man battle royal won by Manabu Soya and also involving plenty of the promotion's top athletes such as El Hijo del Pantera, El Lindaman, Jiro Kuroshio, Yasufumi Nakanoue, Masayuki Kono and many others.